rene-d/vscode-dl/README.md

 The program also creates a catalog in Markdown that can be incorporated into a web page, like `index.html`.

-When it is run again, it tries to update extensions and VSCode to their lastest version.
+When it is run again, it tries to update extensions and VSCode to their latest version.

 ## Requirements